 Morning back pain is common and can occur due to many different reasons.
 I have heard many people complaining of stiff back or painful back when they first get out of bed.
 This is a very generalized complaint.
-The reasons for a morning back pain varies from age, arthritis, posture to any history of back pain in past.
+The reasons for a morning back pain varies from age, arthritis, posture to any history of back pain in the past.
 It may need a full physical therapy assessment in some cases.
-In contrast, in few cases, it may be a matter of a small fix here and there.
+In contrast, in a few cases, it may be a matter of a small fix here and there.

 Know Your Morning Back Pain:

 Below are a few questions that you may want to ask yourself to know your pain better.
 You need to know your pain pattern and consistency of the pain.
 Many times, we get so busy in our lives that we don’t realize about our pain or chronicity of it.
 Here is what to do.
 Try to find out answers of the below.
 This will help you know your pain a little better.

 - Do you ONLY have back pain during the morning?